enso-org/enso/docs/syntax/naming.md

 - Naming them in a binding (assignments and function arguments).
 - Using them in a pattern matching context (free variables).
 - Using them in a type ascription (free variables).

+### External Identifiers

+As Enso has the ability to interface with many other programming languages in a highly-integrated fashion, it needs to be able to use naming styles from other languages natively.
+To do this, we have the concept of a _third_ kind of identifier, called the 'external' identifier.

+An external identifier is one that doesn't match either the variable or referent forms described above, for example `someJavaName`.
+It is not an _exclusive_ category, however.
+Common styles of naming functions in Python, for example, will usually lex as variable identifiers.

+> The actionables for this section are:
+>
+> - Work out how and where to make a variable/referent distinction for external
+>   names.

 ## Pattern Contexts